codersstudio/codersz/README.md

 # Coders CLI

-Coders is the command-line entry point to the Coders JSSP toolchain.
-The CLI is implemented in C# (.NET 9) and wraps the parser, builders, and platform generators published in the `codersz_engine` projects.
-It provides a thin but opinionated workflow for bootstrapping a workspace, downloading the required runtime assets, and compiling `.jssp` source into platform-specific projects.
+Coders is a powerful transpiler that converts code written in a single, unified language called JSSP into native code for various platforms.
+This manual provides a detailed guide on how to use Coders for full-stack development, including a Spring Boot backend and a Vue.js frontend.

 ## Prerequisites
-- .NET SDK 9.0 or later (the tool targets `net9.0`; see `coders/coders.csproj`)
+- .NET SDK 9.0 or later (the tool targets `net9.0`)
-- Git (LibGit2Sharp clones companion repositories during initialization)
+- Git (used to fetch bundled templates and runtime assets during initialization)

 ## Installation